magpie-ea/magpie-backend/README.md

 ### Editing an experiment

 You can edit an experiment after its creation.
-However, note that at the moment the `<num_variants, num_chains, num_generations, num_players>` tuple of a complex experiment is not editable after experiment creation.
+However, note that at the moment the specifications of a complex experiment are not editable after experiment creation.
+You may create a new experiment instead.

 ### Deactivating an experiment